Bishop's Stortford–Braintree branch line: The Flitch Way

-The Flitch Way is a 15 mile long-distance walking route that follows the track-bed of the former Bishop's Stortford to Braintree branch railway.
+The Flitch Way is a 15 mile long-distance walking route that follows the track-bed of the former Bishop's Stortford–Braintree branch line.
 The route of the path is from Start Hill near Bishop's Stortford to Braintree railway station.

 History

 The track-bed west of Start Hill to Bishop's Stortford was severed in 1975 when the M11 motorway was built.
-In 1980 Essex County Council bought the land as a route for an upgraded A120.
+In 1980 Essex County Council bought the land as a route for an upgraded A120 road.
 However, the Council decided to turn the land into a linear country park; the Flitch Way Country Park was opened in 1994.

 Routes

 The route is useable for walkers and cyclists throughout its length, and is suitable for horses part of the way.
 The route is part of the National Cycle Network Route 16.
 The path is identified by waymarks and is shown on Ordnance Survey mapping.

 The Flitch Way adjoins four named paths: